os-path-dirname (PTH120)

 What it does

-Checks for uses of os.path.dirname
+Checks for uses of os.path.dirname.

 Why is this bad?

-offers a high-level API for path manipulation, as compared to
+pathlib offers a high-level API for path manipulation, as compared to

-the lower-level API offered by os.path
+the lower-level API offered by os.path.
+When possible, using Path object

-can improve readability over the os.path
+methods such as Path.parent can improve readability over the os.path

-module's counterparts (e.g., os.path.dirname()
+module's counterparts (e.g., os.path.dirname()).

 Examples